“CHANGE OF THOUGHT” [cert 12A, 73 mins, 2022]

 LET’S TALK produced a range of videos across 2021 with young people and professionals.
 Across 2020 five out of six events involving schools and youth clubs took place as planned before the national lockdown.

-Community TV Trust, in schools and PRUs and workshops for the disabled and marginalised, offers media training & filmmaking, engaging people and young people in open-ended creative work, linking Community to Education.
+Community TV Trust [CTVT] offers media training & filmmaking in schools and PRUs and in workshops for the disabled and marginalised.
+Engaging young people in open-ended creative work, links Community to Education.